Arkansas sues 3 drug distributors over opioid crisis

 The lawsuit seeks civil penalties and restitution, but does not specify how much.
 It also asks the court to enjoin the companies from directly or indirectly failing to comply with state and federal law requiring monitoring and reporting of suspicious opioid distributions to the state.

-Representatives of the three companies did not immediately respond to requests for comment Thursday morning.
+Representatives of AmerisourceBergen and Cardinal Health did not immediately respond to requests for comment.
+McKesson did not comment directly on the lawsuit but said it maintains and continually enhances "strong programs designed to detect and prevent opioid diversion within the pharmaceutical supply chain."

 The suit is the second Rutledge, a Republican, has filed against companies over opioid abuse.
 Last year she sued three opioid manufacturers on behalf of the state.

 At least 40 states have sued drug companies over the toll of the opioid crisis in the highest profile suits out of some 2,000 filed by government entities.
 Most of the states' suits have focused on manufacturers — and many of them only Purdue Pharma, the maker of OxyContin.
 But increasingly the states are doing what local governments are in their most of their opioid suits: going after distributors, too.
 With the filing in Arkansas, at least 15 states now have suits pending against one or more distributors.
 Most of those states have sued the same three distributors Arkansas targeted in its suit Thursday.